-The Rob Roy Challenge is an exciting and challenging event for individuals and teams.
+The Rob Roy Challenge is an exciting and challenging walking/running and cycling event for individuals and teams.
 Participants can enjoy some of Scotland’s most spectacular scenery while raising money for some fantastic charities.
-Registration is open!
-REGISTER now to get the early bird discount:
+Registration for 2019 is open!
+Register here.

-The Rob Roy Challenge has a new walking route for 2018 offering a 14 mile walk starting from Kenmore and offering fantastic views.
-You can choose this as a walk-only option, or combine the walk with a 35 mile or 56 miles road cycle.
-The full selection of routes that can be chosen are:
+The Martin Currie Rob Roy Challenge offers walking and cycling starting from Kenmore and offering fantastic views.
+You can choose walk-only or cycle-only options, or combine the walk with a 35 mile or 56 miles road cycle.
+The full selection of routes that could be chosen are:

 The Rob Roy Challenge is a fund raising event that was launched in 2006 and has enabled over 6000 hardy souls to battle the Scottish wilderness and raise £3million for a number of worthy charities.
 It has been one of the most successful fundraising events in Scotland and with your support it will continue to grow and benefit charities for years into the future.

-The cycle route takes in Kinloch Rannoch and Loch Tummel.
+The cycle routes take in Kinloch Rannoch and Loch Tummel.
 Why not come and train on the route prior to the event so you know exactly what to expect.
 Find out more about the local area and where to stay HERE

 I did the Rob Roy Challenge in 2013 and was my 1st time ever doing anything like this, I wanted to do it for my Gran who I sadly lost to Alzheimers, it was such an amazing well organised event and loads of support from everywhere, I had such an amazing time and next years isn't coming quick enough to do it all over again.Claire Gallacher